tier2-reproducibility/reproducibility/README.md

 - [Steps to Reproduce](#reproduce_steps)
 - [Docker](#Docker)
 - [Embeddings and Clustering](#embeddings_clustering)

 ## Data
-1. ***conf*** folder: contains data of all four Tier 2 Security conferences (ACSAC, Asia CCS, Euro S&P, and WiSec), with the following rows:
+1. ***conf*** folder: contains data of all four Tier 2 Security conferences (ACSAC, AsiaCCS, EuroS&P, and WiSec), with the following rows:
    1. *Conference*: The conference that the paper was accepted at
    2. *Year*: The year that the paper was published
    3. *Title*: The title of the paper